 Now time for the next destination on the road-trip, the city of Ghent.

-Many people seem to just visit Brugge and don’t pay any attention to Gent, which is a shame, as Gent in some ways is an even better place to visit.
+Many people seem to just visit Brugge and don’t pay any attention to Ghent, which is a shame, as Ghent in some ways is an even better place to visit (check out this guide for Ghent).

-Gent is also an old medieval city, with grand buildings, a good bar scene for trying beer, and the cherry on top, a castle slap bang in the middle of it all.
+Ghent is also an old medieval city with grand buildings, a good bar scene for trying beer, and the cherry on top, a castle slap bang in the middle of it all.

 The castle is surrounded on one side by water, and the others by a square with cafes, and winding lanes filled with restaurants.